kwoodman1970/InceptionU-Project3a/README.md

 ## About This Project

-I was on a team with [Pooja](https://github.com/poojamlvy) and one other person (who shall remain nameless because he barely contributed anything and [ghosted](https://en.wikipedia.org/wiki/Ghosting_(behavior)) *absolutely everyone* after the project's first week).
+I was on a team with [Pooja](https://github.com/poojamlvy) (plus one other learner whose involvement was minimal).
 We had the honour of working on [PAWSitive PetStarz](https://www.petstarz.ca/) for Project 3 in the [Full Stack Developer](https://www.inceptionu.com/full-stack-developer-program/) program at [InceptionU](https://www.inceptionu.com/) (we were given three projects to do altogether).

 ### The Assignment